The Five Gateways

 Self-Realization

-What Are The 5 Gateways?”
+What Are The 5 Gateways?

-The First Gateway
+The First Gateway: Self-Awareness

-The Second Gateway
+The Second Gateway: Self-Acceptance

-The Third Gateway
+The Third Gateway: Self-Confidence

 This workshop is all about skill building.
 You will lean how to listen deeply, to replace critical judgment with compassionate curiosity, how to spot and change the unconscious patterns in your life that cause you problems.

 You will also develop a clear sends of your values and how they show up (or don’t show up) in your life.
-You will explore accountability and integrity, yuor personal mission, vision and purpose.
+You will explore accountability and integrity, your personal mission, vision and purpose.

 You will learn how to ground yourself nd be less reactive and more stable in your relationships with others.
 And you will learn the simple tricks creating connection with others.

-The 4th Gateway: Actualization
+The 4th Gateway: Self-Actualization

 If you have he self-actualization bug, you will know it.
 Not everybody does have it.
 It can’t be taught but it can be coached.

-Characteristics of Sefl-Actualiztion
+Characteristics of Sell-Actualization

 - Self-actualized people embrace the unknown and the ambiguous.